I Remember a Childhood Friend

 In an old Abandoned squat

-In my town, in a slum
+In a slum

 Yes We do have those where I come from

-Though Scotland prides it Self on Being rich
+Though Scotland Prides it Self

-Not every One gets to benefit
+Not every One gets to Benefit

-And Living in that slum
+And in that slum living

-There were kids
+There were Kids

 I Seen the hand drawn Rainbow pics

-To think that area was once sought after
+To Think that area was once Sought after

 By the shipyard workers and the gaffers